mkiki254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 8: Adding 128 to a globally stored variable
 Task 9: Printing the result of POWER divided by DIVIDE Task 10: Printint the result BREATH power LOVE
+Task 11: Converting a number from binary to decimal